git-town/git-town/website/src/commands/completions.md

 ### PowerShell

-To install autocompletions for Powershell, run this command:
+To install autocompletions for PowerShell, run this command:

 ```
 git-town completions powershell | Out-String | Invoke-Expression